asusstyle/webpack-setup/README.md

 # webpack-setup
-Plain version of Webpack setup for all javascript &amp; css
+Plain version of Webpack setup for minified javascript and css files.
+This will output minified css and minified vendor & main javascript files.

 # check code for linting
 npm run lint